mbkamran/falcon_7b_with_RAG/README.md

 Loads <data_file>.md file and vectorizes and stores data in FIASS which is later used for RAG. <br />
 Maintains chat history to ensure conversation. <br />
 <br/>
-I have attempted to build on the original notebook by curiousily who has coded for a conversational chatbot using pre-trained Falcon-7b.
+I have attempted to build on the original notebook by Venelin Valkov who has coded for a conversational chatbot using pre-trained Falcon-7b.
 The notebook can be found here: <br />
 <br/>
 https://github.com/curiousily/Get-Things-Done-with-Prompt-Engineering-and-LangChain/blob/master/11.chatbot-with-local-llm-falcon-7b.ipynb <br />
 <br/>